-As I have pointed out numerous times before, the House of Marley knows what it is doing in regards to putting out some cans that have ultra premium sound behind them, so I was more than happy to give the Redemption Song a chance to tickle my aural pleasure center.
+As I have pointed out numerous times before, the House of Marley knows what it is doing in regards to putting out some cans that have ultra-premium sound behind them, so I was more than happy to give the Redemption Song a chance to tickle my aural pleasure center.
 My old House of Marley headphones had unfortunately snapped in half due to an unfortunate accident involving my Jeep running over a messenger bag.
 It was a sad time indeed, but being able to try out another pair of headphones from this company made all the sadness worth it.

 The bass never distorted no matter the volume level I had set, and the detail was astounding.
 I was incredibly impressed at just how clear everything was at max volume.
-Even when I put on some old live shows that I hadn’t listened to in a long time, the Redemption Song headphones delivered sound that was phenomenal.
+Even when I put on some old live shows that I hadn’t listened to in a long time, the Redemption Song headphones delivered a sound that was phenomenal.
 Not only was the bass clear and distinct, but the rest of the sound spectrum was just as equally impressive.
 Highs were crisp and clear and the mids were as they should be: refined and clean.

-So impressed with the sound that came out of the Redemption Song headphones that I was more than willing to make sure that they became my “go to” set of cans, and they now have a permanent place inside of my new messenger bag.
-One thing that I absolutely love about the House of Marley headphones tat I have reviewed so far, is that they have all come with their own little canvas bag for storage.
+So impressed with the sound that came out of the Redemption Song headphones that I was more than willing to make sure that they became my “go-to” set of cans, and they now have a permanent place inside of my new messenger bag.
+One thing that I absolutely love about the House of Marley headphones that I have reviewed so far, is that they have all come with their own little canvas bag for storage.
 These little satchels make it really easy to find the headphones when you have them in another bag.
 They also ensure that you don’t lose your audio cord by giving you a place to store it when not in use (since we all know it is unwise to just leave the cord plugged in while in storage).

-I will say that I likes the outer design on the ear cups themselves on the Stir It Up headphones slightly better than the design on the Redemption Song.
+I will say that I like the outer design on the ear cups themselves on the Stir It Up headphones slightly better than the design on the Redemption Song.
 It is just a personal preference I know, but I definitely liked the way that the cans looked with a solid wood exterior instead of the wood with a hole in the center.
 Apart from that little thing though, I really did like the rest of the Redemption Song design more.
-It was more comfortable that the Stir It Up model (though not by a whole lot), and it felt a bit more high class than the other.
-All in all, this is a top quality pair of headphones to make your ears sing with joy.
+It was more comfortable than the Stir It Up model (though not by a whole lot), and it felt a bit more high class than the other.
+All in all, this is a top-quality pair of headphones to make your ears sing with joy.

 Bottom Line: This is the second pair of headphones I’ve given the perfect rating to, and by all means they deserve it; apart from a slightly painful breaking in period (that could be due to the size of my head) these have been a complete joy to use.

-You can pick up a pair of the Redemption Song On Ear Headphones from the House of Marley’s online store for $199.99
+You can pick up a pair of the Redemption Song On-Ear Headphones from the House of Marley’s online store for $199.99

 Also why not check out: